nobbieboy1337/daffainfo/README.md

 I am Muhammad Daffa.
 I am an undergraduate student of **Informatics Engineering ITS**.
 I love to learn anything about cyber security!

-- 🔭 I’m currently internship on Direktorat Pengembangan Teknologi dan Sistem Informasi (DPTSI) ITS as SOC Analyst...
+- 🔭 I’m currently internship on Direktorat Pengembangan Teknologi dan Sistem Informasi (DPTSI) ITS as SOC Analyst Tier 1...
-- 🌱 I’m currently learning on **Mobile pentesting and basic of docker**
+- 🌱 I’m currently learning on **Mobile Pentesting**

 ## Social Media
 <a href="https://www.linkedin.com/in/muhammaddaffa/" target="_blank">